 After years on the road, Scott began to feel the absence from his family was taking its toll, and he returned home.
 He spent the next several years raising his daughter, Jessi, and son, Hunter.

 Scott continued to write and perform for years before finally being encouraged to record a second album.
 Meridian native Chris Ethridge, known for his work with The Flying Burrito Brothers, Willie Nelson, Ry Cooder and countless others, also performed regularly in the same venues as Scott.
 With Chris’ encouragement, Scott teamed up with his band, The Tomcats, and Point Recording owner Clay Barnes, former guitarist for Steve Forbert, to record a new album I’m Still Falling.
 The 2012 release is a mixture of all his influences over the years, which is evident in the range of styles.
 Although the songs join together for an impressive compilation, one hears arrangements that include overtones of blues, country, and rock.

-A Song Away from You is Scott's third album and includes seven original songs and three covers.
-Released April 14, 2018, the album has a traditional country feel with an influence of the West Coast sound made popular by artists such as Buck Owens, Wynn Stewart, and Merle Haggard.
+A Song Away from You, Scott's third album, includes seven original songs and three covers.
+Released in 2018, the album has a traditional country feel with an influence of the West Coast sound made popular by artists such as Buck Owens, Wynn Stewart, and Merle Haggard.